flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

 - Perform some human analysis of system outputs.

-#### Cite this blog post:
+## Cite this blog post

-Some of the considerations in this post and Smatch++ are described in my EACL findings paper, so if you'd like to cite something, [here's a bib](https://github.com/flipz357/smatchpp#citation)
+Smatch++ is introduced in an EACL findings paper, so if you'd like to cite something, [here's a bib](https://github.com/flipz357/smatchpp#citation)

 #### References